Illinois Juvenile Detention Center Sex Abuse Lawsuits

 Suing only the perpetrators is usually a dead end because they almost invariably lack the financial resources to compensate victims adequately.
 But there is also a bigger picture here.
 Holding individual abusers accountable does not address systemic issues within the institution that allowed the abuse to occur.
 Institutional defendants, such as state agencies, are better positioned to provide compensation and implement changes to prevent future abuse.
 This allows the victims to be compensated and prevents future abuse.

 What are the claims against the juvenile detention centers?
 It all starts with duty to these children.
 The state had a legal obligation to safeguard these minors, including providing them with basic needs and making sure they are safe from sexual assault from the other children and the very people assigned to protect and care for them.
 The state breached these duties, leading to widespread physical and sexual abuse within juvenile detention facilities.
-They have to protect these kids – most of whom are vulnerable children in spite of any problems they have had – from physical and psychological harm.
+They have to protect these kids – most of whom are vulnerable children despite any problems they have had – from physical and psychological harm.

 These children have suffered significant physical, emotional, and psychological harm due to this negligence, experiencing pain, distress, loss of self-esteem, and other long-term effects of abuse.
 Illinois detention center sex abuse lawsuits seek compensation for these damages and hold the State of Illinois accountable for its failure to protect vulnerable minors in its juvenile detention facilities.